cs1302uga/cs1302-tutorials/visibility/visibility.rst

     If you try to access ``var.someMethod`` on some line of code, then the visibility that's used by the compiler is determined by type of the variable ``var``, itself, and not the type of the object that ``var`` refers to.

-Java's dynamic binding will still bind the call to the overload that's closest to object's type (e.g., to allow for polymorphism).
+Java's dynamic binding [7]_ will still bind the call to the overload that's closest to object's type (e.g., to allow for polymorphism).

+Perhaps that's a little dense.
+You may find it easier to remember this:

+    The variable type is used for visibility and the object type is used for binding.

+..
+[7] The term **binding** usually refers to the association between a
+       method call and a particular method body.
+Java uses **dynamic binding**, which means that binding that occurs at runtime; it does this to facilitate polymorphism.

 Non-Visible Inherited Members
 =============================